david-mackay/SQL-for-GPT/README.md

 ## Introduction
 SQL for GPT allows you to use Natural Language to perform SQL operations on your database

+Currently configured to use ChatGPT 3.5 because it's just so much cheaper.
+But maybe if you use GPT-4 you'd get it to figure out IDs.

 ## Features
 - **SQL Query Execution**: Execute SQL queries seamlessly through natural language right from your command line.
 - **Database Schema Description**: Send ChatGPT a schema of your database tables at the beginning of the conversation.